Coca in Bolivia: Legal framework

-This framework was effectively modified by agreement between President Carlos Mesa and coca growers in 2004, permitting current growers to maintain a cato (1,600 m²) of coca per family.
+This framework was effectively modified by agreement between President Carlos Mesa and coca growers in 2004, permitting current growers to maintain a cato (1,600 m2) of coca per family.

 The Constituent Assembly of 2006-2007 included an article on coca in the new Constitution, which was approved by referendum in 2009.
 It states:

 The Evo Morales government is drafting a new law on coca, which is being circulated for feedback among coca growing communities as of December 2011.
 The law proposes expanding legal production to 20,000 hectares, 12,000 in the currently approved regions and 8,000 in the Chapare.

+International drug control conventions

+In January 2012, Bolivia withdrew from the Single Convention on Narcotic Drugs over the indigenous use of the coca leaf.
+It soon re-applied to the treaty with a reservation allowing traditional use of coca; the re-accession came into force in February 2013.
+Blocking the reservation required objection by 61 countries, one-third of the, at the time, 183 parties to the convention; 15 countries objected by the deadline.
+The UNODC said it would "continue to work in Bolivia in accordance with its mandates to support the national system of drug control and the country's international cooperation in these matters."